astropy/astropy/docs/development/style-guide.rst

 * We have blocked off March 2019–May 2019 to develop a new version.

 Em dashes (— longest) can be used in place of commas, parentheses, or colons to set off amplifying or explanatory elements.
-In Astropy materials, follow AP style, which calls for spaces on either side of each em dash.
+In Astropy materials, follow Associated Press (AP) style, which calls for spaces on either side of each em dash.

 Examples
 --------